 1.3.
 Definition of operational risk has evolved rapidly over the past few years.
 At first, it was commonly defined as every type of unquantifiable risk faced by a bank.
 However, further analysis has refined the definition considerably.
-Operational risk has been defined by the Basel Committee on Banking Supervision as the risk of loss resulting from inadequate or failed internal processes, people and systems or from external events.
+Operational risk has been defined by the Basel Committee on Banking Supervision1 as the risk of loss resulting from inadequate or failed internal processes, people and systems or from external events.
+This definition includes legal risk, but excludes strategic and reputational risk.
 This definition is based on the underlying causes of operational risk.
 It seeks to identify why a loss happened and at the broadest level includes the breakdown by four causes: people, processes, systems and external factors.